SanjaySRocks/SanjaySRocks/README.md

-- 👋 Hi, I’m @SanjaySRocks
+- 👋 Hi, I’m Sanjay Singh
-- 👀 I’m interested in Programming
+- 👀 I’m a backend developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning everything..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to contribute to projects...
-- 📫 How to reach me sanjaysinghg2u@gmail.com
+- 📫 How to reach me sanjaysinghg2u@gmail.com.
+Available for freelance.

 <!---
 SanjaySRocks/SanjaySRocks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.